How To Do Better At Golf Without Lessons (TOP 15 Tips & Proven Ways)

 ✔ Accept bad shots and focus only on the next shot

-Golf is a game of patience mental strength is the key to consistency.
+Golf is a game of patience, and mental strength is the key to consistency.

 The Proven Process to Getting Better at Golf Without Lessons